medinamarquezp/nestjs-bootstrap/README.md

 ## Description

-A base template of [NestJS](https://github.com/nestjs/nest) framework with some base configuration and utilities like:
+A base template of [NestJS](https://github.com/nestjs/nest) framework with some base configurations and some utilities like:

 -   Docker file and docker compose for app and MySQL database
 -   TypeORM and database configuration